-□ Co-ordinate and advice on all non-routine requests for disclosure of personal information. □ Monitor and report on data protection requests. □ Deal with any data breaches/complaints.
-8. ACCURACY AND RELEVANCE 8.1 We will ensure that any personal data we process is accurate, adequate, relevant, and not excessive, given the purpose for which it was obtained.
+8. ACCURACY AND RELEVANCE

+8.1 We will ensure that any personal data we process is accurate, adequate, relevant, and not excessive, given the purpose for which it was obtained.
 We will not process personal data obtained for one purpose for any unconnected purpose unless the individual concerned has agreed to this or would otherwise reasonably expect this.

 8.2 Individuals may ask that we correct inaccurate personal data relating to them.
 If you believe that information is inaccurate you should record the fact that the accuracy of the information is disputed and inform the DPO.

-9. DATA SECURITY 9.1 Where other organisations process personal data as a service on our behalf, the GDPR working group on behalf of the DPO will establish what, if any, additional specific data security arrangements need to be implemented in contracts with those third-party organisations.
-9.2 Storing data securely: Data should be protected by strong passwords that are changed regularly and never shared between anyone else. □ Personal data should not be disclosed to unauthorised individuals, either within Motor Industry Training or externally. □ Staff should ensure their account is locked at all times when left unattended. □ Personal data should not be shared informally.
-In particular, it should never be sent by email unless the data is encrypted, as this form of communication is not secure. □ Data must be encrypted at all times before being transferred electronically. □ Staff should not save copies of personal data to their own computers, always access and update the central data. □ do not store data on removable media, such as USB and DVD drives. □ Data should never be saved directly onto Laptops or any other mobile devices such as Tablets or Smart phones. □ Staff should make sure paper and printouts with personal data are not left unattended where unauthorised access is available.
-All printouts to Photocopiers should be protected by an access code to release the print jobs. □ Printouts with personal data should be shredded and disposed of securely when no i i filmous with dersonal data should be shredded and disposed of securely when no longer required.
+9. DATA SECURITY

+9.1 Where other organisations process personal data as a service on our behalf, a GDPR working group on behalf of the DPO or the DPO will establish what, if any, additional specific data security arrangements need to be implemented in contracts with those third-party organisations.

+9.2 Storing data securely:

+- Data should be protected by strong passwords that are changed regularly and never shared between anyone else. - Personal data should not be disclosed to unauthorised individuals, either within MITSkills or externally. - Staff should ensure their account is always locked when left unattended. - Personal data should not be shared informally.
+In particular, it should never be sent by email unless the data is encrypted, as this form of communication is not secure. - Data must be encrypted at all times before being transferred electronically. - Staff should not save copies of personal data to their own computers, always access, and update the central data. - Do not store data on removable media, such as USB and DVD drives. - Data should never be saved directly onto Laptops or any other mobile devices such as Tablets or Smart phones. - Staff should make sure paper and printouts with personal data are not left unattended where unauthorised access is available.
+All printouts to photocopiers should be protected by an access code to release the print jobs. - Printouts with personal data should be shredded and disposed of securely when no longer required.